csiro-risk-assessment/mozzie/README.md

   - `getNumActiveCells()` returns the number of active cells
   - `getGlobalIndex()` returns `a`, where `a[i]` is the global index of the active cell `i`
   - `getActiveIndex()` returns `a`, where `a[i]` is the active cell index of the global cell `i`
 - Adjacency information.
-This is contained in two methods: `getConnetionsFrom()` and `getConnectionsTo()`, which both return arrays.
+This may be retrieved from two methods: `getConnetionsFrom()` and `getConnectionsTo()`, which both return arrays.
 Call the arrays `f` and `t`.
 Then `f[i]` is the active cell index, and it is connected to the active cell with index `t[i]`.
 So this is a sparse representation of a symmetric adjacency matrix.
 Only active cells are considered, so other classes need not know about inactive cells.

 `Grid` also contains various other utility methods, and an `outputActiveCSV(filename)` method.